umrover/mrover-workspace/jetson/nav/README.md

 #### `searchPointGeneration.py`
 This script is used to generate search patterns relative to the start point of the rover.
 The results are then written into `search/spiral_search_points.txt` as pairs of polar coordinates.
 The pairs are each "distance bearing".
 The reasoning for using polar coordinates is to use our pre-made utility function that generates points.

+To use this script, you can simply run it and choose what you want it to do according to the prompts that you recieve.
+You can also change more specific parameters within the file for each type of search.
+More exact descriptions for how to change each parameter exist within the comments in the file.

 ---

 <!----------------------------- Vars and Utils ----------------------------->